chmouel/batzconverter/README.md

 *If you want to add extra timezone with +TZ you need to do at first before the options, cause bash getopt sucks*

+## Alfred Support

+TZ support alfred, it basically output nicely the timezone from alfred in a nice way.

+Just install the [alfredworlflow file](./alfredworkflow/TZ.alfredworkflow) from the repository.

 ## Install

 This needs gnu date, on MacOSX just install gnuutils from brew